 Those readers who have been to the north of the Netherlands before and stepped into a local bar in, let’s say, the villages of Wommels or Bierum, might have felt impressed and insecure to be surrounded by giants.
 To order a beer means the bar counter is at your chest level.
 At the very least.
 And do not even bother to go the men’s toilet.
 Impossible to reach it, unless you take a crutch with you.
 Or, alternatively, have one of the giants to give you a lift.
 Ask them, they are used helping out little people.
 Above that, the giants also make a lot of noise when they drink, which you cannot decipher either.
 But do not fear.
 They all are really as big and as friendly as their dozy, hornless Holstein-Friesian cows.

 As to why dwellers of the Wadden Sea region are so tall, is (still) unclear to biologists.
 Of course, it is genetic and food has some influence too.
 But why the feature height became such a strong gene in the evolutionary selection process, they have not figured out yet.
 Have Frisian women maybe a preference for tall men?
 And if so, why?
 It is tempting to simply suggest that the dwellers of the tidal marshlands literally had to keep their heads above the water during the many great storm floods.
 If not during storm floods, tallness was needed to stick out of the sucking mud of the salt marshes and, more inland, out of the treacherous peat lands anyway.
-With their big hands and long arms, they endlessly dragged and moved heavy clay to strengthen, repair and heighten their terps (to know what a terp is or how to construct one yourself, read our Manual Making a Terp in 12 Steps) and to build and enforce their dikes.
+With their big hands and long arms, they endlessly dragged and moved heavy clay to strengthen, repair and heighten their terps (to know what a terp is and how to raise one yourself, please consult our Manual Making a Terp in 12 Steps) and to build and enforce their dikes.
 For many centuries it was a tough competition, because if you wanted to survive you had to move more soil than sea did.

 If you think because of this history the people have a somber view of life, you will be surprised.
 Although the people of province Friesland belong to the poorest of the country (only behind their eastern cousins of province Groningen) and have one of the highest unemployment rates, they turn out to be the most happiest of the Netherlands.
 This according to repeated statistical research of Centraal Bureau voor de Statistiek (2017) and of Fries Sociaal Planbureau (2019).
 ‘The Frisian paradox’ as it is called too.
 On top of this, the Netherlands recently ranked number 5 of the most happiest countries in the world, behind Finland, Norway.
 Denmark and Iceland (World Happiness Report 2019).
 Indeed, the Frisians are a cosy bunch of friendly, happy giants.
 When we look at the Nordfriesen, it is the most northern state of Schleswig-Holstein where already since 2013 the happiest people of Germany live (Deutsche Post Glückatlas, 2020).